AI Agents

 | Completed | Finished the current task. |

 State detection works by pattern-matching terminal output.
-Each agent has its own set of patterns for identifying prompts, streaming indicators, tool execution, and approval requests.
-The patterns are tuned per agent, so detection stays accurate across different CLI output formats.
+Each agent has its own set of patterns for prompts, streaming indicators, tool execution, and approval requests.
+The patterns are tuned per agent, so detection holds up across different CLI output formats.

 CPU-Based Idle Detection

-Sometimes an agent launches a long-running process like a compiler or test suite that produces no terminal output for a while.
-Rather than flickering to "idle" prematurely, Daintree monitors the process tree's CPU usage.
-If any child process is still active, the agent stays in its current state until the work actually finishes.
-This is transparent to you as a user: builds and test runs just show the correct state without false idle transitions.
+Sometimes an agent kicks off a long-running process like a compiler or test suite that produces no terminal output for a while.
+Rather than dropping to "idle" early, Daintree watches the process tree's CPU usage.
+If any child process is still active, the agent holds its current state until the work actually finishes.
+You don't see any of this: builds and test runs show the correct state without a false idle transition.

 Activity Headlines